winglang/wing/rfcs/epic-todo-app-compiler.md

     let result = this.list_task_ids();
     let output = new MutSet<str>();
     for id in result {
-      // TODO: how can we make this concurrent let title = this.get_task(id);
+      // TODO: how can we make this concurrent? let title = this.get_task(id);
       if title.contains(term) {
         output.add(id)